Upper Dollar Price Down 4.4% Over Last 7 Days (USDU)

-Upper Dollar (USDU) traded 4.4% lower against the dollar during the twenty-four hour period ending at 13:00 PM E.T. on October 4th.
-During the last seven days, Upper Dollar has traded down 4.4% against the dollar.
-One Upper Dollar coin can currently be bought for $0.0454 or 0.00000228 BTC on popular cryptocurrency exchanges.
-Upper Dollar has a total market capitalization of $4.54 million and $68,429.00 worth of Upper Dollar was traded on exchanges in the last day.
+Upper Dollar (USDU) traded down 4.4% against the US dollar during the twenty-four hour period ending at 11:00 AM ET on October 5th.
+Over the last seven days, Upper Dollar has traded down 4.4% against the US dollar.
+Upper Dollar has a market cap of $4.54 million and $68,429.00 worth of Upper Dollar was traded on exchanges in the last 24 hours.
+One Upper Dollar coin can now be purchased for approximately $0.0454 or 0.00000228 BTC on cryptocurrency exchanges.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00068732 BTC.